fogg-lab/gene-platform/README.md

 A desktop application for gene expression analysis of bulk RNA-seq data, built with Electron and React.
 This project is a rewrite of the [original Flask-based web application](https://github.com/fogg-lab/gene-platform-archive).

-Download and install the latest version on the [releases page](https://github.com/fogg-lab/gene-platform/releases).

 ## Features

 - Exploratory Data Analysis